Stability of projectively coresolved Gorenstein flat modules: Preliminaries

 \section{Preliminaries}

 In this section, we collect certain notions and preliminary results that will be used in the sequel.
-These involve basic concepts related to Gorenstein homological algebra.
 Throughout this paper, $R$ is a unital associative ring and all modules are left $R$-modules.

-The notions of Gorenstein projective, Gorenstein injective and Gorenstein flat modules, respectively, were introduced by Holm \cite{Ho}.

-\begin{defin}\rm{(\cite{Ho})} \begin{enumerate} \item An $R$-module $M$ is called Gorenstein projective (or G-projective, for short), if there exists an exact sequence of projective modules such that $M\cong \textrm{Im}(P_0 \rightarrow P^0)$ and such that $\textrm{Hom}_R (-,Q)$ preserves exactness of $\textbf{P}$ whenever $Q$ is a projective module.